vergecurrency/verge-ruby-client/README.md

                    \/         \/         \/         \/
 ```
 # Verge-Ruby
 Verge-Ruby is a gem that makes it easy to work with Verge in ruby.
+Tested using Ruby 2.5.1p57 on Ubuntu 18.04.

 ## Dependencies